INTO-CPS-Association/aurt/README.md

 ## Predict

 ```
-aurt predict --model robot_dynamics --data measured_data.csv --params calibrated_parameters.csv --predict predicted_output.csv
+aurt predict --model robot_calibration --data measured_data.csv --prediction predicted_output.csv
 ```

-Reads the model produced in [Compile Joint Dynamics Model](#compile-joint-dynamics-model), the measured data in `measured_data.csv`, and the base parameter values produced in [Calibration](#calibration), and writes the predicted output to `predicted_output.csv`.
+Reads the model produced in [Calibration](#calibration), the measured data in `measured_data.csv`, and writes the predicted output to `predicted_output.csv`.

 The prediction fields are:
-- `time` of type float, referring to the time of the measured data, as in [Calibration](#calibration).
+- `timestamp` of type float, referring to the time of the measured data, as in [Calibration](#calibration).
 - `predicted_current_N` of type float, representing the `N`th joint current, as predicted by the robot model, where `N` is an integer in `{0, 1, ...}`.

 # Contributing